Regd.No.: 126198/071/072

 Day 12 : Rest Day at Ramche for acclimatisation and optional walk.

-Today a rest day after a week of good hard trekking, morning after breakfast an optional hike to explore Kanchenjunga South Base Camp with nice and clear views of Yalung Glacier and Mt.
+Today is a rest day after a week of good hard trekking, the morning after breakfast an optional hike to explore Kanchenjunga South Base Camp with nice and clear views of Yalung Glacier and Mt.
 Kanchenjunga South Wall, the walk takes about two hours at an altitude of 4,600 m.
 This place was the classic route and the first British Expeditions to climb the summit of Mt.
-Kanchenjunga in 1955 from here great views of Talung and Kabru Peak, after a nice pleasant hike with awesome panorama return back to Ramche for overnight.
+Kanchenjunga in 1955 from here great views of Talung and Kabru Peak, and after a nice pleasant hike with awesome panorama return back to Ramche for overnight.

 Food